Gina Yashere is all about pushing boundaries.

 The state of LGBT rights in Nigeria, as well as across the African continent, saddens Yashere.
 However, her experience coming out to her mum reinforces the belief that people can be accepting regardless of their assumptions.

 “My comedy is not all about my sexuality.
 I talk about all aspects of my life.
-But my thing is not to hide who I am but be who I am.
+But my thing is not to hide who I am but to be who I am.
 If I live in my truth and people see me, live in my truth.
 And then people like me, regardless of who I’m with, it breaks down those barriers slowly.”

 Her recent book ‘Cack-Handed: A Memoir’ recounts her experiences growing up as a Nigerian in England, her venture into comedy, and her relocation to the United States.
 After Bob Hearts Abishola has had its run, the intention is to adapt the book into a TV show.